 Are tiny houses a good investment?
 That depends on how you want to live and how well they are built.
-Small homes are more affordable and eco-friendly that large homes, but are tiny homes on wheels green?
+Small homes are more affordable and eco-friendly that large homes, but are tiny homes on wheels for sale locally green?
 Read here to find out if Tiny Houses are good for the environment.

 It seems somewhat contradictory for an environmentally conscious person to be dragging a tiny home behind a massive gas-guzzling truck, even more so if it isn’t well-insulated.
 Small homes are good, but mobile homes, well….not so much.